iamciera/creports/_posts/2013-10-18-pollenTube.md

 **[Bedinger Lab Tomato Pollen Staining Protocol](http://www.irbtomato.org/Aniline_Blue_Staining_Protocol.pdf)** *free*

-This the protocol I used.
+This is the protocol I used.
 The only significant difference is I used plain ol' Aniline Blue, not the Fluorochrome Aniline Blue.

 [Pollen and Stigma Structure and Function: The Role of Diversity in Pollination](Pollen and Stigma Structure and Function: The Role of Diversity in Pollination) *free*